dougeby/IntuneDocs/intune/app-protection-policy.md

 ### Supported platforms for app protection polices
-Intune app protection policies platform support is aligned with Office application platform support.
-For details, see [Office System Requirements](https://products.office.com/en-US/office-system-requirements).
+Intune app protection policies platform support is aligned with Office mobile application platform support.
+For details, see the **Mobile apps** section of [Office System Requirements](https://products.office.com/en-US/office-system-requirements).

 Windows devices are currently not supported.
 However, when you enroll Windows 10 devices with Intune, you can use Windows Information Protection, which offers similar functionality.
 For details, see [Protect your enterprise data using Windows Information Protection (WIP)](https://technet.microsoft.com/itpro/windows/keep-secure/protect-enterprise-data-using-wip).

 ##  How app protection policies protect app data

 ####  Apps without app protection policies